REVOLUTION IS IN THE AIR

 These fleeting moments when time and space cease to exist and you are fully present, totally aware, in observation and in command of your reactions, your body, your breath and your perception...these moments bring you back to yourself.

 These moments are cyclical.

 Our team is skilled and compassionate.
 Our teachers are trained in many different lineages and dedicated to ongoing education to bring our students the most current, safe and supportive instruction and guidance into our classes.

-Mishale is inspired to help others create their own practice of self-love and compassion with the goal of affecting the larger community.
-She has made it her intention, my sankalpa, to teach yoga through the lens of social justice, creating a safe space to offer the teachings to people of all abilities, body types, backgrounds and cultures.
-Mishale's mission is to share joy and the hope of encourage others to find their own healing and bliss so that they may stimulate improvement in their physical, mental, and social well-being.
+Mishale (she / her / ella) is inspired to help others create their own practice of self-love and compassion.
+She has made it her intention, sankalpa, to create a safe space for people of all abilities, body types, backgrounds, races, genders, and cultures to experience trauma informed yoga practices.
+Mishale's mission is to spread joy, hope, and healing.
+She offers guidance of this practice to stimulate improvement in physical, mental, and spiritual well-being.

 Dana was first drawn to yoga because of the noticeable calm that settled in after class.
 She went to yoga to exercise and discovered a form of innercise.
 As a Marriage and Family Therapist, a powerful connection was made.
 This moving meditation, was medicine for the body and mind.
 Yoga seemed to embody all the best things about therapy and send it straight to the nervous system creating emotional balance, clarity, positivity, connectedness, and self awareness.
 She loves teaching with creativity and a sense of adventure exploring different types of yoga including Yoga Therapy, Couples Yoga and Yoga for Teens.

 Shoshana discovered yoga, or rather was dragged to a yoga class, in 1999 and has not looked back since.
 The practice has changed her worldview, her mission in life and her driving purpose.
 Through the creation of Revolution Yoga, she aims to manifest her desires for Healing the World one breath at a time.